PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Ah, but ambition would wait until he had isolated the very source of magic.
 And this attack would grant him the peace and quiet in which he needed to work.
 One good long push at the end, and he felt confident he would have it within his grasp.
 Everything, really.
 For who could resist a man with limitless power?

 But tonight.
 A respite from his labors.
 His feet carried him south.
-He knew a of a place -- not the finest establishment, or even reputable by the standards of a privileged Mercian upbringing, it is true --- but as he had been living on things grown in a cave, it would do.
+He knew of a place -- not the finest establishment, or even reputable by the standards of a privileged Mercian upbringing, it is true --- but as he had been living on things grown in a cave, it would do.

 Yes, a fine roast leg of lamb.
 Then a pleasant walk to a hilltop from which to watch the city burn.
-The only thing to regret was that would not have good company to enjoy such a delightful evening with.
+The only thing he regretted was that je would not have good company to enjoy such a delightful evening with.
 The sacrifices he made for his work were many.

 # 5 -- The Bent Eelpout -- 2127